marijapastu/Daily-Planner-App/README.md

 # Daily Planner App
 ## Description

 Daily Planner App displays the current date at the top of the website and a calendar which is broken down into the blocks of bisuness hours.
+The user can add apppointments to the time blocks and save them by clicking on the Save button.

 ## Installation